• Facebook

 • Essay/email pointers

-The goal of Global Volunteers’ work is not to make students or teachers dependent on our support, but rather to provide them with sufficient knowledge of the English Language and of teaching practices to allow them to keep learning and teaching others on their own.
+The goal of Global Volunteers’ work is not to make students or teachers dependent on our support but rather to provide them with sufficient knowledge of the English Language and teaching practices to keep learning and teaching others on their own.
 We don’t seek to replace local teachers.
 We seek to strengthen their local capacity.
-This support and mutual learning is described by one of our long-term teacher-partners; “As for me, I learn a lot from the volunteers, too.
-I get the chance to share my culture and the history of Crete with them, and pick up interesting teaching ideas from them.”
+This support and mutual learning are described by one of our long-term teacher-partners; “As for me, I learn a lot from the volunteers, too.
+I get the chance to share my culture and the history of Crete with them and pick up interesting teaching ideas from them, too.”

 Read previous capacity-building posts: